(LAST REVISED — September 11, 1017)

 • Nominating Committee

-The Board of Trustees shall, immediately after the election of officers, appoint the members and designate the Chairperson of each standing committee.
+The Board of Trustees shall, immediately after the election of officers, through its Chair appoint the members and designate the Chairperson of each standing committee.
 The members of the standing committees shall each be members of the Board of Trustees.
 The Chairperson of the Board of Trustees and the President of the University shall be a member ex officio of each standing committee.
 The President of the University shall assign an officer of the University to staff each committee of the Board of Trustees.

 Section 3 - Administrative and Faculty Committees